diang-elo/Recipe-Matching-System/README.md

 # Recipe-Matching-System

+To run our code locally, do the following in order (backend first, then frontend)

 ## Backend
 ### Starting the repo on your local server
 cd to backend folder by running in terminal: